 The pleasant surprises make the occasion all the more memorable.
 We are all familiar with the social benefits of drinking beer, as well as with its negative effects (hangover).
 But, with a little experience, you learn how to deal with the hangover.
 However, what about beer’s negative effects on your dental health?You cannot simply take an Advil and stop your teeth from suffering the long lasting effects of alcohol.

 Most people think this is just another trick to stop you from drinking beer excessively.
 How can teeth get affected when beer only has a brief contact with them?
 These are the kinds of arguments you can expect to hear in defence of beer.
-But, drinking beer affects your teeth.
+But, drinking beer affects your teeth, according to this dentist in Holland, MI.
 You should know it.
 We know you hate listening to it.
 We don’t enjoy telling it either.
 The best we can do is to spread a word and leave the decision up to you.

 Oral hygiene is a big part of overall health.
 You should know how to maintain it by bringing a series of small but positive changes to daily routine.
 The first step is to gather reliable dental health information and gain actionable knowledge.
 To do so, start by reading the Dental Dorks blog.
 You will find many oral health related questions answered there.